 - After submission of all documents and information, BOI’s officer shall stipulate an appointment to interview the representative of the company, to describe all the company information, requirement of machinery and its specification, specialist and his qualification, need of raw materials, as well as other related information concerning the business and benefit to Thailand.

 - Afterwards, BOI will provide the responsive letter with the resolution, the applicant then shall proceed further process to obtain the certificate of promotion

 - After the company obtains the certificate of promotion, there will be designated time for operation start up.

-Type of visa granted to foreign employee is Non-Immigrant “B”, general condition which entitles one company to engage a foreign employee i.e. THB 2,000,000 registered capital per one foreign employee as well as ratio 1:4 for one foreigner to 4 Thai employees.
-The actual company owner, in order to apply for Non-Immigrant “B” visa and work permit also subject to this requirement.
+Type of staying permit granted to foreign employee is Non-Immigrant “B”, general condition which entitles one company to engage a foreign employee i.e. THB 2,000,000 registered capital per one foreign employee as well as ratio 1:4 for one foreigner to 4 Thai employees.
+The actual company owner, in order to apply for Non-Immigrant “B” and working permit also subject to this requirement.

-However, another option for an investor is Investment visa, for any foreign investor who has invested minimum THB 10,000,000 in Thailand either in the form of deposit in Thai bank account, share acquisition of Thai company and government bond, etc.
+However, another option for an investor is permit to stay for Investment, for any foreign investor who has invested minimum THB 10,000,000 in Thailand either in the form of deposit in Thai bank account, share acquisition of Thai company and government bond, etc.